celery/celery/README.rst

 --

+.. _celery-synopsis:

 Celery is an open source asynchronous task queue/job queue based on distributed message passing.
 It is focused on real-time operation, but supports scheduling as well.

-The execution units, called tasks, are executed concurrently on a single or more worker servers.
+The execution units, called tasks, are executed concurrently on one or more worker nodes.
 Tasks can execute asynchronously (in the background) or synchronously (wait until ready).

 Celery is already used in production to process millions of tasks a day.